jonkiddy/Advent-of-Code-2023/README.md

 Hello!
 I'm having fun with [AoC](https://adventofcode.com/) using Python3.12 on MacOS.

-I'm using VS Code with "GitHub Copilot Chat" to help write some of the code.
-As per the rules, I don't intend to attempt to earn points but to simiply have fun while experimenting with generative AI. :smile: I've added my prompts to the top of each day's code when I remembered to do so.
+Using VS Code with "GitHub Copilot Chat" to help write some of the code.
+As per the rules, I don't intend to attempt to earn points but to simiply have fun while experimenting with Generative AI. :smile: I've added my prompts to the top of each day's code when I remembered to do so.

 To run my code...